-Lorne "Chabotsky" Chabot - Born October 5, 1900 in Montreal, Quebec - Died October 10, 1946 was a Canadian professional Ice Hockey goaltender.
+Lorne "Chabotsky" Chabot - Born October 5, 1900 in Montreal, Quebec - Died October 10, 1946 in Montreal, Quebec was a Canadian Ice Hockey goaltender.

 It was in northwestern Ontario that Chabot first gained widespread fame.
 His relatively large 6-foot 1-inch frame and quick reflexes made him hard to beat.
-His stellar play contributed to Port Arthur's consecutive Allan Cup triumphs in 1925 and 1926.
+His stellar play contributed to the Port Arthur Bearcats / Port Arthur Ports consecutive Allan Cup championships in 1925 and 1926.
 After the second of these, Conn Smythe signed Chabot to play for the New York Rangers.

 As a rookie, "Sad Eyes" won 22 games, recorded 10 shutouts and took the starting netminder's job away from Hal Winkler.
 In 1927-28 he played all 44 regular-season matches and helped New York reach the Stanley Cup finals.
 In the second game of the championship series against the Montreal Maroons, an injury to Chabot precipitated one of the most famous maneuvers in Stanley Cup playoff history.
 Teams didn't carry a backup goalie, so Rangers manager Lester Patrick was forced to make an emergency appearance between the pipes.
 The "Silver Fox" backstopped the Blueshirts to an overtime win that shifted the momentum of the series and helped New York win its first Stanley Cup championship on April 14, 1928..

-"Old Bulwarks" played 16 regular-season games for the Montreal Maroons in 1935-36, and during the playoffs, on March 24, 1936, he played in the longest game in NHL history.
+Chabot played 16 regular-season games for the Maroons in 1936, and during the playoffs, on March 24, 1936, he played in the longest game in NHL history.
 Despite his heroic efforts in that game, the first of the semifinals, the Montrealers succumbed to the Detroit Red Wings when Mud Bruneteau scored the game's only goal after 116 minutes and 30 seconds of overtime.

 Chabot played 6 games with the New York Americans in 1936-37 before retiring with 201 wins and 73 shutouts.